joemoose/dungeoneers.d20/docs/3 How to Play.md

 There are three ways for your character to rest and recover:

-- **Short Rest**: Resting for a full turn restores all lost HP but may expose the party.
+- **Short Rest**: Resting for a complete turn restores all lost HP but may expose the party.
 - **Long Rest**: Resting for a watch uninterrupted restores one lost point of STR, DEX, and WIL and removes all *Dazed* and *Fatigued* burdens.
 - **Full Rest**: Resting in a safe location for a week restores all lost STR, DEX, and WIL and removes all *Injured* or other long-term burdens.